 Being stuck at home for months on end during the COVID-19 pandemic of 2020 has made us pay more attention to the everyday waste we produce around our homes — including in the kitchen and our yards.
 While there are certainly steps we can take to cut down on our plastic usage (which is definitely important!), we can also do something about the food waste that is leftover from making a tasty meal or snack.
 And that’s where composting comes in.

 According to the EPA, compost is organic material that can be added to soil to help plants grow, and can be made using certain food waste you generate in your kitchen.
 In fact, food and yard waste combined make up more than 28 percent of what we currently throw away, ending up in landfills instead of helping your land.
 Here’s how to compost, even if you’ve never done it before.

 Most people know that compost can help your garden grow, and helps the environment by reducing what we throw away, but it does more than that.
-Here are some other benefits of composting, courtesy of the EPA:
+Here are some other benefits of composting:

 - Enriches soil, helping retain moisture and suppress plant diseases and pests.

 - Encourages the production of beneficial bacteria and fungi that break down organic matter to create humus, a rich nutrient-filled material.